DiaaSaber/EasyKashTask/README.md

 # EasyKashTask

-to run this project
+To run this project
-clone it first
+Clone it first

 run: npm install
 run: npm start

-open another terminal
+Open another terminal

 run: cd angular-app

 run: npm install
 run: npm start

-open browser and enter localhost:4200 to retrieve transactions, press on Get Transactions button press on page numbers or next to use the pagination option to change query parameters, go to angular-app/src/app/services/random-user.service.ts and change per_page, seller_id parameters in th url on line 15
+Open browser and enter localhost:4200

+To retrieve transactions, press on Get Transactions button Press on page numbers or next to use the pagination option

-For Testing:
+To change query parameters using fronted: go to angular-app/src/app/services/random-user.service.ts and change per_page, seller_id parameters in th url on line 15

+To change query parameters through the endpoint directly using backend only: Type in browser url localhost:3000/listall?seller_id=1&page=1&per_page=10 and change parameters as you'd like

+Concerning the testing part,
+Due to limited timeframe I was only able to write and execute 1 test unit

+Test unit for the backend to check response status of endpoint :

 run: npm test

+Should return a success